AndreMacedo88/anki_deck_from_text/README.md

 # Current card types
 Currently, the output deck will be populated with cards from one type at a time.
 The currently implemented types are:
+- `basic`: The basic card type in Anki.
+Each line's text is split between front and back of one card by the `separator`.
 - `sound`: TODO: write a short description of the sound card type

 # Installation